Pride of Ownership Competitions

 Clarion Events will not contribute to any transportation or accommodation costs for entrants.

 A vehicle can only be entered once in a three-year period.
-An owner can enter one vehicles per year but it must be a different one each year.
+An owner can enter one vehicle per year but it must be a different one each year.

 To enter download the relevant form below and return it to email@example.com along with two pictures with at least one showing a full view of your vehicle.
 These can be hard copy prints or electronic images.
 Hard copy images cannot be returned unless a self-addressed envelope is provided.